liflab/beepbeep-3-book/pre-markdown/core/README.md

 ## Filtering events

 The `CountDecimate` processor acts as a kind of filter, based on the events' position.
-If an input event is at a position that is an integer multiple of the decimation interval, it is let through to the output, otherwise it is discarded.
+If an input event is at a position that is an integer multiple of the decimation interval, it is sent in the output; otherwise, it is discarded.
 Apart from the `Trim` processor we have encountered earlier, this is so far the only way to discard events from an input stream.

 The {@link jdc:ca.uqac.lif.cep.tmf.Filter Filter} processor allows a user to keep or discard events from an input stream in a completely arbitrary way.
 In its simplest form, a <!--\index{Filter@\texttt{Filter}} \texttt{Filter}-->`Filter`<!--/i--> has two input pipes and one output pipe.
 The first input pipe is called the *data pipe*: it consists of the stream of events that needs to be filtered.
 The second input pipe is called the *control pipe*: it receives a stream of Boolean values.
-As its name implies, this Boolean stream is responsible for deciding what events coming into the data pipe will be let through, and what events will be discarded.
+As its name implies, this Boolean stream is responsible for deciding what events coming into the data pipe will be kept, and what events will be discarded.
 The event at position *n* in the data stream is sent to the output, if and only if the event at position *n* in the control stream is the Boolean value `true`.

 As a first example, consider the following piece of code, which connects two sources to a `Filter` processor: